Mechanical Violator Hakaider: Video game

 A game based on the film called Mechanical Violator Hakaider: The Last Judgement was released for the Sega Saturn exclusively in Japan on December 27, 1996.
 It is a light-gun shooting game where the player controls Hakaider using the Hakaider Shot.
 The game also incorporates adventure game elements.

 Taking place 10 years after the original film's events, Hakaider, after refusing follow Professor Gil's orders, loses his right hand from an attack by Waruder.
-Using a spare right arm, Hakider heads back to Jesus Town in order to retrieve his original arm and defeat Gil.
+Using a spare right arm, Hakaider heads back to Jesus Town in order to retrieve his original arm and defeat Gil.

 Michael and Gurjev return in the game as boss characters, while some characters from the original Kikaider and Kikaider 01 series appear, such as Professor Gil, Waruder, and Bijinder.
 Hakaider and Michael are voiced by the same actors from the film.
 Gurjev, instead, is voiced by Shinichiro Miki.
-Takeshi Watanabe, who voices Waruder in Kikaider 01, reprises his role in this game.
+Takeshi Watabe, who voices Waruder in Kikaider 01, reprises his role in this game.